jpalgon/KingCountyHousing/README.md

 My best and final model using logged price, transformed sqfts' and One Hot Encoded zipcode got an R2 = 0.88.

-My final step was take the predictions of my final model and compare it to the actual prices.
+My final step was to take the predictions of my final model and compare it to the actual prices.
 I wanted to look at the area where my model projected a higher price than the actual price to see what in the market might be undervalued.
 I found waterfront, view, and the zipcodes: 98010, 98118, 98146, 98122, 98033 to be my most undervalued features.

 ## Results